5 Geodata products

 rm(road_union2)

-, buffered by 5 m.– Information about ditches from the State Forest Register has not been used, as it is also available in other resources, or is of so small structures that it does not cause a continuous break in the tree canopy.
+– information about ditches from the State Forest Register was not used, as it is either already available in other resources or consists of structures so small that they do not cause a continuous break in the tree canopy.

 Code